 Apparently, in the event of privacy breaches, the information submitted by people for translation could become available for the world to see.
 In fact, only recently, there has been a similar situation with one of the most popular online machine translations.

 Nevertheless, considering that small companies are looking for ways to minimize their costs, it can be tempting to choose such free translating services.
 In fact, according to Google, more than 200 million people used Google Translate in 2013.
 What is more, by 2016, this sum escalated; hence, more than 600 million people – the equivalent of Europe’s population, used Google Translate on a daily basis.
-If you’re looking for a translation company, be sure to check top translation companies and get some tips from the best in the field.

 Even so, one shouldn’t overlook the obvious cons associated with machine translations.